8 Ways to Get More Owner-Operator Loads

 There’s a better way to find loads.

 Demo the Truckstop Load Board and see how easy it is to find the right loads fast .

 If you’re starting as an owner-operator, finding a steady source of loads and a lot of cold calling can take time.
 Some truckers find truck loads through personal networks or signing contracts, but these aren’t the only options available.

-Thankfully, technology has made finding truckloads for owner-operators faster and easier than ever.
-You can access load boards, freight brokers, and other services over the internet to find loads that suit your business goals.
+Technology has made finding truck loads for owner-operators faster and easier.
+You can access load boards, freight brokers, and other services on your computer or mobile device to find loads that suit your business goals.

 1. Use owner-operator load boards.

 Load boards, like Truckstop, are online marketplaces where truck owner-operators, shippers, and freight brokers can post, find, and book loads to keep freight moving.

 Load boards show you what available freight needs to be transported, where it needs to go, weight, size, and any special services required.
 You can sort by type of equipment, type of loads, or routes to find jobs that fit your requirements.